At PlasCards we offer two types of plastic card printing to choose from;

 - Both card types have the same standard 30 mil plastic thickness.

-However, the composite cards have just a little bit more bent to it, thus preventing
+However, the composite cards are a little bit more bendable, thus preventing

-it from breaking, whereas PVC cards which is a solid plastic will break if its forcibly bent. -
+it from breaking, whereas PVC cards are more sturdy, and as a solid plastic will break if its forcibly bent. -

 - Composite cards have a strong lamination over the print, making the

 cards extremely durable, and water resistant. - VS - PVC that only has a